David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 Converts the card currently drawn into Lord of Crowns or Lady of Crowns.
 Lord deals a significant amount of single target damage to the enemy of your choosing, and Lady heals a party member for a respectable amount of HP with no MP cost.
 The Minor Arcana you're given is completely random, and the card you converted has no impact on the minor arcana produced.
 You can hold one minor arcana indefinitely, but you cannot convert another card to minor arcana until you use the one you have and wait for the 5 second cooldown.

 Once you get Minor Arcana it should replace Undraw in your card use.
 Any card that you would have undrawn pre lvl 66 should be converted post lv 66.
-If you get Lord of Crowns do not hold onto it just use it.
-If you get Lady of Crowns you can hold onto it for a short period of time but I would say no longer than the 30 seconds it takes for your Draw to come back off cooldown.
+If you get Lord of Crowns do not hold onto it just use it unless you're holding it for a Trick Attack or other raid buffs and those raid buffs will be coming up soon.
+If you get Lady of Crowns use it on anyone who needs a heal (most likely MT).
 Minor Arcana is completely random and therefor should not be relied on in any way, so the heal you get from Lady should never be the planned difference between a party member living or dying.
 Just use it the first chance you get.

 TL;DR: Use it on cooldown immediately following Draw, no matter if you have a card spread or not.
 Read if you want the reasons why.